rocklabs-io/ic-token/README.md

 ## Contributing

-We'd like to collaborate with the community to provide more and better token template options for the developers on the IC, if you have some ideas you'd like to discuss, submit a issue, if you want to improve the code or you made a different implementation, make a pull request!
+We'd like to collaborate with the community to provide more and better token template options for the developers on the IC, if you have some ideas you'd like to discuss, submit an issue, if you want to improve the code or you made a different implementation, make a pull request!